jknohr/smarter/docs/silabs/wifi/RUN_DEMO_SiWx917_SoC.md

     ### Commissioning Command:

     ```shell
-    $ out/standalone/chip-tool pairing onnetwork 1122 20202021
+    $ out/standalone/chip-tool pairing ble-wifi 1122 $SSID $PSK 20202021 3840
     ```

 > **Note**: The Node ID used here is `1122`.
 This will be used in future commands.

-4. To set the Lighting application to the **on** state on the SiWx917:
+3. To set the Lighting application to the **on** state on the SiWx917:
     ```shell
     $ out/standalone/chip-tool onoff on 1122 1
     ```

-5. To set the Lighting application to the **off** state on the SiWx917:
+4. To set the Lighting application to the **off** state on the SiWx917:
     ```shell
     $ out/standalone/chip-tool onoff off 1122 1
     ```

-6. The updated **on/off** state may be verified with the following command:
+5. The updated **on/off** state may be verified with the following command:
     ```shell
     $ out/standalone/chip-tool onoff read on-off 1122 1
     ```